rancher-sandbox/docs.rancherdesktop.io/docs/tutorials/working-with-llms.md

 title: Working with LLMs using Open WebUI
 ---

-The **Rancher Desktop's Open WebUI extension**  enables you to work with Large Language Models (LLMs) on your machine.

-The Open WebUI extension installs and configures the components listed below:
+The **Rancher Desktop's Open WebUI extension** provides an easy-to-install setup comprising the components listed below for local GenAI use and development.

-- [Ollama](https://ollama.com/) to pull, run, fine tune, and share open source LLMs
+- [Ollama](https://ollama.com/) to pull, run, fine tune open source LLMs
-- [Open WebUI](https://openwebui.com/) to interact with the LLMs via a feature rich Graphical User Interface (GUI)
+- [Open WebUI](https://openwebui.com/) to interact with the LLMs and more via a feature rich Graphical User Interface (GUI)
 - A light weight LLM called [tinyllama](https://ollama.com/library/tinyllama) to enable you kickstart your LLM exploration
-- [searxng](https://github.com/searxng/searxng) for web search to enhance retrieval augmented generation (RAG) results
+- [SearXNG](https://github.com/searxng/searxng) for web search to enhance retrieval augmented generation (RAG) results

 ## Installing the Open WebUI extension